napcs/node-livereload/README.md

 # Contributing

 Contributions welcome, but remember that this library is meant to be small and serve its intended purpose only.
 Before submitting a pull request, open a new issue to discuss your feature or bug.
 Please check all open and closed issues.

 When submitting code, please keep commits small, and do not modify the README file.
 Commit both the Coffee and JS files.

 # Changelog

 ### 0.9.2
+* Server: Added `filesToReload` option to specify a list of filenames that should trigger the reload, rather than relying on extensions alone.
+* CLI: You can use the `-f` or `--filesToReload` option with the command line tool to specifiy filenames that should trigger a reload.
 * CLI: The file path is no longer fixed to a specific position in the arguments list
 * CLI: You no longer need to specify the file path when using additional arguments
 * CLI: You can use the `-op` or `--originalpath` option with the command line tool instead of writing your own server.
+* CLI: The help screen displays more accurate option descriptions.
+* Tests: Added more specific tests to ensure that refresh is called in various scenarios.
+* Other: Removed `Cakefile` as Cake is no longer needed.
+Use `npm run tests` and `npm run build` instead.
+* Dependencies: Updated `chokidar` dependency to 3.5.1
+* Dependencies: Updated `livereload-js` dependency to 3.3.1
+* Dependencies: Updated `ws` dependency to 7.4.3

 ### 0.9.1
 * Fix issue with livereload.js not resolving properly on some projects (caseywebdev)